creativepulse/touchmenu/touchmenu-wordpress3/touchmenu/readme.txt

 = The panels with the menu content do not appear, or they appear under other parts of the website =

+This can be caused by a number of reasons.
+A solution to a common problem is to edit the Z-Index.
 Edit the Touch Menu widget and set a number in the "Z-Index" field.
 Try 5, increase it in case it doesn't work.

 == Screenshots ==